 4. Select a location folder to store the file, and click OK.

-The download process may take several minutes which depends on the size of VM file.
+The download process may take several minutes, which depends on the size of the VM file.

 5. After finishing the download, please check it in your local destination folder to see whether it is successful.

-Now you have created a successful backup for VM in datastore.
+Now you have successfully backup VMs in datastore.

-Backing up a VM to a different datastore is to create a duplicate for data protection, and it is also beneficial to utilize storage.
+Copying a VM to a different datastore is to create a duplicate for data protection or migration, and it is also beneficial to utilize storage.

-If you are available to vCenter, clone VMs is convenient for you to achieve the backup in datastore.
-If you don’t want to use vCenter, copying is also a good choice for backup in VMware.
-Please refer to the following procedures to choose the suitable method for your VM backup.
+If you are available to vCenter, the Clone feature is convenient to achieve the backup in datastore.
+If you cannot access vCenter, Copy is also a good choice for VM backup in VMware.
+Please refer to the following procedures to choose the suitable method to back up VM in datastore.

-Procedures to clone datastore files to another datastore:
+Procedures to clone VM files to another datastore (requires vCenter):

 1. Log in vSphere web client, and click Storage and select a VM you want to back up.